geek-cookbook/geek-cookbook/manuscript/docker-swarm/traefik-forward-auth/keycloak.md

 title: SSO with traefik forward auth with Keycloak
 description: Traefik forward auth can selectively SSO your Docker services against an authentication backend using OIDC, and Keycloak is a perfect, self-hosted match.
 ---
-# Traefik Forward Auth with KeyCloak for SSO
+# Traefik Forward Auth with Keycloak for SSO

-While the [Traefik Forward Auth](/docker-swarm/traefik-forward-auth/) recipe demonstrated a quick way to protect a set of explicitly-specified URLs using OIDC credentials from a Google account, this recipe will illustrate how to use your own KeyCloak instance to secure **any** URLs within your DNS domain.
+While the [Traefik Forward Auth](/docker-swarm/traefik-forward-auth/) recipe demonstrated a quick way to protect a set of explicitly-specified URLs using OIDC credentials from a Google account, this recipe will illustrate how to use your own Keycloak instance to secure **any** URLs within your DNS domain.

 !!! tip "Keycloak with Traefik"
     Did you land here from a search, looking for information about using Keycloak with Traefik?
 All this and more is covered in the [Keycloak][keycloak] recipe!